hylasoft-usa/h-opc/README.md

 An Opc Library to perform high level operations.
 Currently supports synchronous operation over the UA protocol

+## Nuget

+A [nuget package](https://www.nuget.org/packages/Hylasoft.Opc/) is available.
+To install `Hylasoft.Opc`, run the following command in the Package Manager Console:

+    PM> Install-Package Hylasoft.Opc

 ## Usage

 to use the UA Client simply...